MoeraOrg/moeraorg.github.io/administration/installation/config.md

 node.media.serve: stream
 ```

-This option defines how media files are served to the client.
-The possible values
+This option defines how REST API calls serve media files to the client.
-are:
+The possible values are:
 * `stream` — the file is streamed to the client directly;
 * `sendfile` — the file's location is passed back to the proxying web server in
   `X-Sendfile` header (used by Apache);